 - Answer ALL questions beyond Section 2 (Warm-up), which will typically be the Exercises and Lab Review Sections.
-Clearly label all parts of each question (3.1.a, 3.1.b, etc.) in the memo.
+USE COMPLETE SENTENCES so that the memo report is self-documenting without referring back to the lab procedure. - Clearly label all parts of each question (3.1.a, 3.1.b, etc.) in the memo.
 If a particular question doesn't require an answer, i.e., it asks you to "play a sound," just put N/A next to the question part.
 However, if you are asked to "comment on what you hear," you should write down your comments.
 You will not get credit for sections that are not clearly labeled. - It will generally be much more time efficient if you write up your lab as you do the lab and generate the figures.
+This way you won't have to do things twice: just embed the images in your lab report as you create them. - If an exercise tells you to measure something from a plot, give the evidence that you actually measured it.
+One way to do this is to use the Matlab ginput function to get x,y coordinates from the plot.
+Then use these numbers to draw short vertical (horizontal) lines on the plot and then draw arrows between these lines.
+Use the hold and plot commands in Matlab to do this.
+For example, you will need to do this in Lab 1, section 1.3.1.6.
+You will need to show how you arrived at a particular measurement starting from the x,y coordinates. - For lab verifications done outside the lab, have a Matlab script ready to run that will automate the presentation process (use the function pause to separate items and use the function disp to tell what is going on).
+Have a matlab file named run_lab03.m, for example, if you are submitting code to be checked for lab 3.

-This way you won't have to do things twice: just embed the images in your lab report as you create them. - Embed the figures you create into the write up that are related to the questions.
+• Embed the figures you create into the write up that are related to the questions.
 You can do this in Microsoft Word by creating a text box (Insert->Text Box) and then placing the figure into the text box (Insert->Picture->From File).
-Format the text box so that text flows to the side (Click on text box and then Format->Text Box->Layout->Square). - All figures must have captions underneath them that describe what the figure is.
-As a general rule, all figures in the text should be self-contained: you should be able to understand what is going on in the figure by just looking at the figure and reading the caption.
+You can also format the text box so that text flows to the side (Click on text box and then Format->Text Box->Layout->Square), but in any case make sure the figure is legible!